bluerobotics/retired-ardusub-docs/pages/configuring.md

 ## Overview

 Parameters are the user configurable settings for the autopilot.
 They are stored on internal memory on the autopilot, and are loaded when the autopilot boots up.
+Most of the configuration in the *Vehicle Setup* page in QGroundControl takes place by changing parameter values on the autopilot behind the scenes.
 Some parameters require a reboot to take effect, but most do not.

 ## Saving and Loading

 The entire set of parameters on the autopilot can be saved to a text file.
 Parameters can also be loaded from a text file, overwriting the current parameters on the autopilot.
+The parameter file reflects all of the settings that the user can adjust in the autopilot.
+This makes it a very useful tool for troubleshooting, and it is important to save and share a parameter file with the community if you need support with setting up or operating.

 To save or load parameters using QGroundControl, go to the *Vehicle Setup Page*, and click the *Parameters* tab.
 Click the *Tools* dropdown menu in the upper right hand corner and select *Save to file* or *Load from file*.